 Wear comfy shoes, bring cash, and bring a notepad, as you walk around you will never remember where you saw that treasure, writing it down will help.

 Shop for the best deals in the center and the back of the market, where there is less foot traffic.

 Look for items that can be repurposed.
 Old silver pitches can be turned into a gorgeous vase, old scarves can be sewn into pillowcases.
 I recently found these gorgeous old flour bags and will be making them into pillowcases.

 When it comes to cleaning products you can always try and DIY, you will save money and have a little fun in the process.
-We've got some great recipes right here on The Eco Hub like this DIY All-Purpose Kitchen Scouring Scrub or what about this DIY All-Purpose Bathroom Scrub + Cleanser or even this DIY Non-Toxic Hand Sanitizer (That Actually Works)
+We've got some great recipes right here on The Eco Hub like this DIY All-Purpose Kitchen Scouring Scrub, this DIY All-Purpose Bathroom Scrub + Cleanser, or even this DIY Non-Toxic Hand Sanitizer (That Actually Works).

 And we also have province-wide Zero Waste Shopping Guides for you as well.